Bye-Bye Dust Mites: 9 Tips to Cleanse Your Mattress and Sleep Better Tonight!

 Dust mites can thrive in bedding that's damp from sweat or spills.
 So, be sure to air out your bedding regularly and wash it in hot water to kill any dust mites that may have taken up residence.

-Tip 6: Freeze Your pillows and stuffed animals
+Tip 6: Freeze your pillows

 freezing pillows infographic

-Freezing your pillows and stuffed animals is an effective way to get rid of dust mites.
 Dust mites cannot survive cold and freezing temperatures.

 Tip 7: Steam clean your mattress